coderustle/budgetcli/README.md

 # My Budget CLI

-A simple Python terminal app to manage budgets and expenses in Google Sheet.
+A simple terminal app written in Python to manage budgets and expenses in Google Sheet.

 ## Installation